Visqosity/WaveOS-Node-Backend/README.md

 3. Unzip the folder in your file manager
 4. Open your terminal
 5. Navigate to the folder using basic bash commands (For example, if the unzipped foler is in Downloads and its named 'WaveOSNode', you would run `cd Downloads`, and  then `cd WaveOSNode`)
 6. Define environmental variables to the system.
-A tutorial for WindowsOS is [here](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/), and LinuxOS [here](https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-environment-variables-in-linux/).
+A tutorial for Windows 10 OS is [here](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/), and Linux OS [here](https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-environment-variables-in-linux/).
 These are the variables you need to define:
  - `SCRATCH_USERNAME` - Your scratch username
  - `SCRATCH_PASSWORD` - Your scratch password